 14 of the best places for an afternoon tea in Surrey

-Whether you prefer jam or cream on top, or Prosecco to English breakfast tea – we’ve found 14 of the best afternoon teas in Surrey for you to indulge in
+Whether you prefer jam or cream on top, or Prosecco to English breakfast tea – we’ve found some of the best afternoon teas in Surrey for you to indulge in

 59 Old Woking Road, West Byfleet KT14 6LF